-Have dentists told you you have “hopeless teeth”?
+Have dentists told you that you have “hopeless teeth”?
 Are you frustrated by constant dental problems?
-Dr. Keith Boenning and Dr. Nathan Dancykier provide full mouth restorations for severely worn, cracked, fractured, infected, or even missing teeth.
-They address these dental concerns in their Towson, MD dental office.
+Dr. Boenning and Dr. Dancykier provide full mouth restorations for severely worn, cracked, fractured, infected, and missing teeth.
+We address these dental concerns and more in our Towson, MD dental office.

-Dr. Boenning and Dr. Dancykier are prosthodontists dedicated to helping patients fill the gaps in their smiles or restore damaged or infected teeth.
+Dr. Boenning and Dr. Dancykier are expert prosthodontists.
+They help our patients fill the gaps between their teeth, and restore damaged and infected teeth.
 Additionally, they have years of experience in assisting patients with difficult and extensive dental issues.

 Restoring Failed Teeth

-Dr. Boenning and Dr. Dancykier may recommend one or more procedures to help you restore your teeth to their optimal health and appearance.
-Before treatment, they will conduct a thorough examination using x-rays, digital imaging, and other diagnostics.
-Using this dental technology, they will be able to create a treatment plan that targets your specific oral health problems.
+Dr. Boenning and Dr. Dancykier may recommend one or more procedures to help you restore your teeth to their best health.
+Before treatment, we will conduct a thorough examination using x-rays, digital imaging, and other diagnostics.
+We will create a treatment plan that targets your specific oral health problems.

 We use tooth extractions as a last resort.
 The ultimate goal is to save teeth and restore them when possible.
 Reasons we may extract them include severe damage, overcrowding, or severe decay.
 In these cases, extracting them is the best option to improve your overall oral health.

 If you have overcrowded teeth, you may have difficulty keeping them clean.
 Lack of proper oral care can easily lead to gum disease or tooth decay.
-If you have infected teeth that are not treated, the disease can spread and take over your entire mouth.
+If you have infected teeth, the disease can spread and take over your entire mouth.
 However, extracting problem teeth allows us to work with a healthier foundation.

 Missing Teeth Solutions

-If you suffer from missing teeth, there are several ways to restore them.
-After tooth extraction, periodontal therapy, or trauma, we will use dental implants, dental bridges, or dentures to replace your teeth.
-The number one way to restore missing teeth is with dental implants.
+If you suffer from missing teeth, there are several ways to replace them.
+We can use dental implants, dental bridges, or dentures to replace your teeth.
+The number-one way to restore missing teeth is with dental implants.

-This treatment can fail if patients are predisposed to dental decay or gum infections.
-It is important that your dentist addresses those issues first prior to implant treatment to ensure success.
+However, a dental implants treatment can fail if patients are predisposed to dental decay or gum infections.
+Your dentist will need to address those issues first, prior to implant treatment to ensure success.